Coffee4Coffee/GoBackup/README.md

 Remove the .exe and delete all scheduled backup tasks either through the app or directly through the task scheduler.

 ## Known issues
-- The folder dialogs crash the app when not selecting a folder (e.g. pressing Cancel)
 - The app currently needs to be started with admin rights to work correctly
 - Scheduled backups have a maximum period of 1 year